vectordotdev/vector/rfcs/2022-10-12-14742-flexible-metric-tags.md

    the output.
 1. The values can be retrieved in the order they first appeared, which allows us to trivially retrieve either the first or last stored value.

-- Why is this change worth it?
-- What is the impact of not doing this?
-- How does this position us for success in the future?

 ## Drawbacks